radiorabe/freeipa-extending-ldap-schema-and-ui/README.md

 # extending-freeipa
 An example to extend freeipa with custom attributes which can be configured through cli or web-ui.

-# extending-freeipa
-An example to extend freeipa with custom attributes which can be configured through cli or web-ui.

 ## Introduction
 We needed this to integrate Owncloud/Nextcloud into FreeIPA.
 We wanted to be able to manage which user have Owncloud/Nextcloud shares and to set a quota individually.
 The latest documentation we found was for FreeiPA 3.3, [Extending FreeIPA](https://www.freeipa.org/images/5/5b/FreeIPA33-extending-freeipa.pdf).
 A lot has changed since then.
 This example here should work on FreeIPA 4 and later.